-Figure 6 Rolling 5-year state for overall E. coli grade under Table 9 in NOF (from Fraser (2022)).
+Figure 6: Rolling 5-year state for overall E. coli grade.
+Source: Fraser, 2022.

-Although most sites do show changes in attribute grades over the entire data set, these shifts mostly occur up and down between two consecutive grades (e.g. from B to C and back to B), which is not unexpected, given that the numeric values that inform the grading can often sit close to the boundary between two grades.
+Although most sites do show changes in attribute grades over the entire data set, these shifts mostly occur up and down between two consecutive grades (e.g. from B to C and back to B), which is not unexpected given that the numeric values that inform the grading can often sit close to the boundary between two grades.
 At two sites, more than two grades were recorded over the entire data range.
 However, these changes only occurred in one-direction (i.e. degrading from band B to band C to D) and as such, likely reflected meaningful long-term environmental change, rather than short-term natural variability.
 Overall, the 5-year baseline periods that have been selected for this baseline assessment appear to be appropriate, and are not undermined by temporal variability in the data-sets.